exilon/QuickCore/README.md

                            end)

 ```
-and you can inject it later as simple as...
+and we can inject it later as simple as...
 ```delphi
 constructor TMyController.Create(aLogger : ILogger; aAppSettings : IOptions<TAppSettings>);
 begin